Multiple Perspectives on Overdose Fatality Reviews

 Source: US National Institute of Justice (video statements)

-This webinar was presented by the NIJ Forensic Technology Center of Excellence.
-It is module 1 of the Probabilistic Genotyping Of Evidentiary DNA Typing Results Webinar Series.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on July 27, 2021.

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)